2024 Solar Incentives Guide for Holyoke, MA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
 The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 The new Clean Energy Credit is valid until 2035.
 American homeowners are now eligible for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
 The total credit will then see a slight annual decrease until its expiration.
 Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Holyoke solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Holyoke solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives